EHylands/homebridge-boschcontrolpanel_bgseries/README.md

 ## Operation
 ### Legacy Mode:
 In this configuration, the plugin will only use first generation protocol to exchange data with the panel.
-* Expect plugin longer start time
+* Expect longer plugin start time
 * Plugin will pool the panel rather then use push notifications (subscritions).
-* Legacy mode is used for solution 2000/3000 panel
+* Legacy mode is used for solution 2000/3000 panels
 * Legacy mode can be force in configuration page

 ### Security System Accessory: